-When you’re setting up a new company, you’ll find yourself doing multiple roles.
+When you’re Setting Up a Limited Company, you’ll find yourself doing multiple roles.
 Whether it’s about investing in furniture, looking for the right staff to carry out necessary tasks or dealing with a legal framework.
 You need to make sure that everything is taken care of while you take the big leap and start generating profit.

 How Much Does an Accountant Charge for a Limited Company Setup?